Fellowship Program: Welcome

-The Division’s strengths include NIH-funded programs in basic and translational research of HIV, H. pylori, clostridium and mycobacteria (including TB).
+The Division’s strengths include NIH-funded programs in basic and translational research of HIV, H. pylori, drug hypersensitivity, and mycobacteria.
 Epidemiology and patient oriented research initiatives are also flourishing in vaccine development (for HIV and other pathogens), hospital epidemiology, and emerging/re-emerging infections.

 The Division has a history of strong collaborations, including those with the Vanderbilt Institute for Global Health.

 Outstanding clinical programs are in place at the Vanderbilt University Hospital and the Nashville Veterans’ Affairs Medical Center.
 These include inpatient consultative services at each hospital and a dedicated Transplantation Infectious Diseases team serving both Vanderbilt and the Nashville VA.

 Outpatient consultative care includes general infectious diseases, orthopedic infections, tuberculosis, and travel medicine.
 Division faculty and fellows provide longitudinal primary care at one of the largest HIV outpatient programs in the country, the Vanderbilt Comprehensive Care Clinic, and also supervise the inpatient team caring for hospitalized patients with HIV.

 - Addiction Medicine Fellowship